composablesys/collabs/demos/group/README.md

 # Shapes Demo (Multiple Semidirect Product)

-A demo of the multiple semidirect product for manipulating shapes, as a [Compoventuals container](TODO: guide link).
+A demo of the multiple semidirect product for manipulating shapes, as a [Collabs container](TODO: guide link).

 Author: Ria Pradeep.